AWSToolbox/find-public-rds-snapshots/README.md

 required arguments:
   -r REGIONS, --regions REGIONS
-                        A comma seperated list of regions to search (default: all) -s SEARCH, --search SEARCH
+                        A comma separated list of regions to search (default: all) -s SEARCH, --search SEARCH
                         The search regex (default: .*)

 optional arguments:
+  -i, --case-insensitive
-  -t, --terminal        Draw a table of the results on the terminal (default: False) -c, --csv             Save the results as a csv formatted file (default: False) -j, --json            Save the results as a json formarted file (default: False) -f FILENAME, --filename FILENAME
+                        Make the search case insensitive (default: False) -t, --terminal        Draw a table of the results on the terminal (default: False) -c, --csv             Save the results as a csv formatted file (default: False) -j, --json            Save the results as a json formatted file (default: False) -f FILENAME, --filename FILENAME
                         The filename to save the results to (default: search-results)

 sorting arguments:
   -S SORT_ORDER, --sort-order SORT_ORDER
-                        Define the sort order of the results (E,R,S,T) (default: None)
+                        Define the sort order of the results (E, R, S, T) (default: None)

-Search Options: E=Database Engine, R=Region Name, S=Databse Size, T=Creation Time.
+Search Options: E=Database Engine, R=Region Name, S=Database Size, T=Creation Time.
 Prefixing any of the above with an exclamation sign (!) will invert the order.
 ```

+## Known Limitations

+The script can only locate public RDS snapshots within regions to which your account credentials have access, so if a region is NOT enabled in your account then you will not see public RDS snapshots from that region.

+If you want to see which regions you have access to, then we provide a tool for that also.
+[AWS List Regions](https://github.com/AWSToolbox/list-regions)